Skip to content

 House with coin icon

 A summons is a request for the court to grant a liability order against you.
-This enables the council to ensure payment of your outstanding debt.
+This means we can collect the rest of your Council Tax debt from you.

-If you have received a summons but have paid your bill, contact us immediately, providing proof of payment.
+If you have received a summons but have already paid your bill, contact us now with proof that you have paid.
 You can send this proof in writing either by email to revenues.services@islington.gov.uk or by post to:

 Council Tax